dumiya123/dumiya123/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working at Thyaga as a Front-end Developer.
+- 🔭 I’m currently studying as a Final Year Student at IIT.
 - 🌱 I’m currently learning React, React Native, and Spring Boot to expand my development skills and stay updated with modern frameworks.
 - 👯  I’m looking to collaborate on open-source projects or web development initiatives to improve my skills and contribute to the community.
 - 🤔  I’m looking for help with optimizing React applications, understanding advanced JavaScript concepts, and debugging challenging code.
 - 💬  Ask me about React, JavaScript, front-end development, and how to build web pages, user interfaces, and interactive features.
 - 📫 How to reach me: gamagedumindui@gmail.com for project inquiries or collaboration opportunities.
-- 😄 Pronouns:Dumiya
+- 😄 Pronouns: Dumiya
 - ⚡ Fun fact: I enjoy troubleshooting code, and I believe every bug is just an opportunity to learn something new. 😊

 ## 🛠️ Technologies & Tools